Minister of Economic Development (Italy)

-The minister of economic development, whose official name since 2022 is Minister for Business and Made in Italy, is the head of the Ministry of Economic Development in Italy.
+The minister of economic development, whose official title since 2022 has been Minister for Enterprises and Made in Italy, is the head of the Ministry of Enterprises and Made in Italy in Italy.
 The list shows also the ministers that served under the same office but with other names, in fact this minister has changed name many times.

 The current minister is Adolfo Urso, appointed on 22 October 2022 by Prime Minister Giorgia Meloni.